hasura/v3-cli-plugin-upgrade-from-v2/README.md

 make test
 ```

-If you wish to update test output you can run reporting on a metadata file and output the report in json format.
+If you wish to update test output you can simply delete the previous `test_data/*.analysis.json` file

 ## Links